Talking therapies are psychological treatments for mental and emotional problems like stress, anxiety and depression.

 Counselling for depression has been specially developed to help people understand the underlying causes of their depression.

-Counselling for depression is available through NHS psychological therapies services (IAPT).
+Counselling for depression is available through NHS talking therapies services.

 It's usually offered to people who have mild to moderate depression and have already tried other therapies, such as guided self-help, or other therapies are not suitable for them.